 Only applicants with appointments will be admitted into the Embassy.
 They must be aware of the security requirements.

 If you have an unforeseen travel need, as per one of the criteria listed below, you may request an expedited appointment.
-You still need to schedule a regular appointment online at http://www.ustraveldocs.com/cz/cz-niv-visaapply.asp for the earliest available date, and then ask for an expedite appointment explaining the reasons for your request and submitting any supporting documentation.
-The consular officer will evaluate your case and get back to you with an answer via email.
+You must first schedule a regular appointment online at http://www.ustraveldocs.com/cz/cz-niv-visaapply.asp for the earliest available date, and then ask for an expedited appointment, explaining the reasons for your request and submitting any supporting documentation.
+The consular officer will evaluate your case and respond through that website.
 Once at the interview you will be asked to present documentary evidence to prove the urgency.
 Please note that we may not be able to approve all emergency appointments due to high demand.

 Emergency situations include: